dropps-io/lookso/LIPs/lip-social_media_feed.md

   "LSPXXProfilePost": {
     "version": "0.0.1",
-    "author": "Address", // The Universal Profile who authored the post "validator": "Address", // Address of a time stamper smart contract which will certify the post date "nonce": "string", // Random value to avoid having same hash for different posts "message": "string", // The post original content "links": [
+    "author": "Address", // The Universal Profile who authored the post "validator": "Address", // Address of a validator smart contract which will authenticate a post and provide its publication date
+    "nonce": "string", // Random value to avoid having same hash for different posts "message": "string", // The post original content "links": [